tochman/the_blue_print/chapters/03-state-and-props.md

 Every time you call a state setter (like `setCount`), React schedules a re-render of your component.
 During this re-render, React calls your component function again with the new state values, generates a fresh description of what the UI should look like, and updates the DOM to match.
 It's like having an assistant who automatically redraws your interface whenever you change the underlying data.
 :::

-Let me show you what I mean with the classic counter example-but I want you to really think about what's happening here:
+Let me show you what I mean with the classic counter example—but I want you to really think about what's happening here:

 ::: example
 ```jsx
 function Counter() {
   const [count, setCount] = useState(0);